Same-sex adoption in the United States

 In 2023, same-sex couples were more likely to raise an adopted child.
 4% of adopted children and 3% of foster children were being raised by LGBTQ+ couples.
 After Mississippi was the last state to overturn laws banning LGBTQ+ adoption and the federal marriage equality ruling in 2015, there are now protection rights for same-sex couples to adopt throughout the United States which has brought more acceptance and support for same-sex couples when adopting children.

 Studies have found that same-sex couples often favor adoption as the method for starting a family.
 They tend to place significantly less emphasis on the biological methods of conceiving a child than heterosexual families do.
-Same-sex adoptions also, then, defy other social norms.
-For instance, studies have shown that LGBTQ families are more likely to have adopted or consider adopting transracially, meaning adopting a child that is of a different race or cultural background than themselves.
 LGBTQ families are up to 10 times more likely to adopt than heterosexual couples.
 Additionally, an organization called Creating A Family reported that 60% of adoptions by LGBTQ families are transracial.
 One study even found that "gay and lesbian parents were more likely than heterosexual parents to be matched with hard-to-place children, partially because they were more open to being matched with children with hard-to-place profiles."
 Some argue that these statistics are due, in some part, to discriminatory practices that make it more difficult to adopt for LGBTQ families and deem minority children less “ideal” adoptees.